usnistgov/feasst/README.rst

 Installation may be performed with either CMake or a plain Makefile.
 If you do not have a preference, it is recommended to attempt CMake.
-Otherwise, the plain Makefile approach is available.
+Otherwise, the plain Makefile approach is available but no longer supported.
 The example input scripts automatically check for the CMake install first, so make sure that you remove your CMake build files if you want to use the install from the `<src/Makefile>`_ instead.